April 14, 2022

-Today, as supper time falls slowly from east to west over the Earth, so will a palpable sadness that pandemic keeps us from physical communion with Christ and the believing community.
+Today, in God’s Lavish Mercy, as supper time falls slowly from east to west over the Earth, so will Christians worldwide seek communion with Christ and the believing community.

-There will instead flow a great surge of virtual communion as we join an irrepressible wave of faith.
-The evening skies will echo with the precious words that, despite circumstances, gather us from whatever distances prevent us:
+A great surge of intentional communion will join us in an irrepressible wave of faith.
+The evening skies will echo with the precious words that, despite whatever distances, gather us into one people in Christ:

 Jesus took bread, and, after he had given thanks,

 broke it and said, “This is my body that is for you.

 Do this in remembrance of me.”

 In the same way also the cup, after supper, saying,

 “This cup is the new covenant in my blood.

 Do this, as often as you drink it, in remembrance of me.